 Tips: table snacks dropped on your table are not free.
 Ask them to take them away if you don’t want them.
 Also a “dose” feeds two people, so a half dose is for one.
 Portuguese maths!
 When you leave the city, don’t be afraid to try small town tascas – often you’ll eat like royalty.

 Favourite restaurants and tascas for Portuguese food in Lisbon

-In Australia I loved fine dining and wild new concepts but here I prefer to hunt out the local gems that don’t make the guide books or listicles or chef-owned restaurants rediscovering what Portuguese food can be.
-I’ve split this section into traditional for my favourite basic, classic, no frills spots and progressive for the local chefs doing nose-to-tail dining or modern Portuguese without the ego.
+In Australia I loved fine dining and wild new concepts but here I prefer to hunt out the local gems and Lisbon restaurants that don’t make the guidebooks or listicles, or chef-owned Lisbon restaurants rediscovering what Portuguese food can be.
+I’ve split this section into traditional for my favourite basic, classic, no frills spots, and progressive Lisbon restaurants for the local chefs doing nose-to-tail dining or modern Portuguese without the ego.

 For the best grilled fish in Lisbon, go to Ultimo Porto.
 The unusual waterfront restaurant is jammed up against the docks, so don’t be surprised if giant trucks carting shipping containers whiz past a terrace full of suits.
 It’s all part of the charm.
 Pick a fish, wait for the grill and tuck in.
 It’s only open for lunch.